3d0c/deploy.sh/README.md

 	"projects_home" : "/tmp/home"
 }
 ```

-@todo some comments about github organization and repo structure...

 ### Installation
 - Create deploy user by running something like this (should work on most linux systems)